mrbvrz/cheat-sheet/linux/reset-mysql-root-password.md

-# Reset Root Mysql Password
+# Reset Root MySQL Password

 this problem occurs on **Elementary OS 5.0** and **Mysql Version 14.14**, fails to enter mysql with an error message: `mysqli_real_connect (): (HY000 / 1698): Access denied for user 'root' @ 'localhost'`